bigskysoftware/_hyperscript/www/docs.md

 ## <a name="introduction"></a>[Introduction](#introduction)

-Hyperscript is a fun little scripting language for doing front end web development.
+Hyperscript is an experimental scripting language for doing front end web development.

 ### <a name='events'></a>[Event Handling](#events)